 Children are more sensitive to the effects of lead than adults.
 Children and women who are pregnant or trying to become pregnant should avoid exposure to lead.
 If there is a chance your home will be contaminated with lead dust during renovations, move toddlers, preschool children, and pregnant women elsewhere until the work is done.

-Wear appropriate protective clothing such as coveralls, goggles, gloves, and most importantly, a NIOSH (U.S. National Institute of Occupational Safety and Health) approved respirator for dust, mist, and fumes to reduce the possible intake of lead.
+Wear appropriate protective clothing such as coveralls, goggles, gloves, and most importantly, a U.S. National Institute of Occupational Safety and Health (NIOSH) approved respirator for dust, mist, and fumes to reduce the possible intake of lead.
 Consult your local safety equipment dealer.
 Do not eat, drink, or smoke in an area where paint is being removed.

 Prepare the area

-To prevent spreading paint chips and dust to other parts of the house, remove children and pets from the area and seal all heating vents.
+To prevent spreading paint chips and dust to other parts of the house, remove children and pets and seal the area and all heating vents.

 Protect the entrance to the working area with plastic to contain dust.
 Remove all drapes, rugs, furniture, and household items from the area.
 Cover objects that cannot be moved, including the floor, with heavy plastic, and seal with tape.
 Fill a spray bottle with water and a small amount of detergent to wet all surfaces and to contain any dust during renovations or clean-up.

-If working outdoors, use drop sheets to catch any paint scrapings, and do not work on windy days.
-Cover windows and doors with plastic to keep scrapings and dust out of the house.
+If working outdoors, use drop sheets to catch any paint scrapings, avoid windy days and cover windows and doors with plastic to keep scrapings and dust out of the house.

 Use safe stripping techniques